Estimate Time7 min

 Federal income tax

-Your federal income tax withholding depends on what tax bracket your income places you in.
-Tax backets range from 10% to 37%, with higher incomes paying increasingly larger percentages.
+Your federal income tax withholding primarily depends on your filing status and on what tax bracket your income places you in.
+Tax brackets range from 10% to 37%, with higher incomes paying increasingly larger percentages.
 (If you need a refresher on how tax brackets work, check out our guide.)
+Other factors like income earned from another job or your investments, deductions, and credits impact your federal income tax withholding as well.

 Social Security and Medicare taxes (aka FICA)

-Social Security and Medicare tax withholding are usually listed together as FICA on your pay stub.
-Your Social Security tax—which you may also see labeled as OASDI for Old-Age, Survivors, and Disability Insurance—withholds 6.2% of all of your income up to $160,200 for income earned in 2023 and $168,600 for income earned in 2024.
+Social Security and Medicare taxes withheld are usually listed together as FICA, which stands for Federal Insurance Contributions Act, on your pay stub.
+Your Social Security tax—which you may also see labeled as OASDI for Old-Age, Survivors, and Disability Insurance—withholds 6.2% of all of your income up to $168,600 for income earned in 2024, and up to $176,100 for income earned in 2025.

 Medicare tax withholding is set at a flat rate of 1.45% of your income with no ceiling.
-However, if you earn more than $125,000 if you're married filing separately, $250,000 as a joint filer, or $200,000 for all other taxpayers, your employer will withhold an additional 0.9% of your wages that are in excess of those amounts for Medicare.
+However, if you earn more than $125,000 and are married filing separately, $250,000 and are a joint filer, or $200,000 and are filing any other status, your employer will withhold an additional 0.9% of your wages that are in excess of those amounts for Medicare.
+Keep in mind: your employer only knows your income situation.
+If you and your spouse's combined income goes above the threshold, you would pay this additional tax when you file your tax return.

-If you are self-employed, you are responsible for withholding additional amounts, bringing the withholding to 12.4% total for Social Security taxes (on income earned up to the annual limits) and 2.9% for Medicare—plus the extra 0.9% as applicable.
-Employers are responsible for contributing these additional amounts when you're a W-2 employee.
+If you're self-employed, you're responsible for withholding additional amounts, bringing the withholding to 12.4% total for Social Security taxes (on income earned up to the annual limits) and 2.9% for Medicare—plus the extra 0.9% if applicable.
+If you're a W-2 employee, your employer pays half of the Social Security and Medicare tax, apart from the 0.9% Medicare surtax.

 Your answers on your W-4

 Your W-4 is designed to provide your employer with your best guess about what your federal income tax liability will be for the year.
-It does this by asking for information about your family, income you earn from sources other than your W-2 job, and potential deductions you might claim that could impact your withholding.
+It does this by asking for information about your family, income you earn from sources other than your W-2 job, including other W-2 jobs and your spouse's job, if applicable, and potential deductions and tax credits you might claim that could impact your withholding.
 Based on how you respond, your employer might withhold more or less of your income.

 If you anticipate your W-4 might be complicated, consider speaking with a tax professional, as withholding too little can result in fines and penalties.
 Keep in mind you can also update your W-4 as your life and financial situation change, which we explain below.